-- 1. What are the three things that make you memorable?

-- What do people always compliment you on?

-- What are you passionate about?

-- What unique experiences have you had?
+- 1. What are the three things that make you memorable? - 2.
+What do people always compliment you on? - 3.
+What are you passionate about that you never get tired of talking about? - 4.
+What unique experiences have you had?

 Once they have found what makes them unique, work on having them incorporate it into their work.

-This includes through their writing, in the way they describe themselves, in the way they communicate with others, and, ultimately through the work they produce.
+This includes through their writing, in the way they describe themselves, in the way they communicate with others, and, ultimately, through the work they produce.

-Setting yourself apart starts with figuring out what you want to do for the rest of your life, setting goals, writing down a mission, vision and personal statement, as well as creating a plan to make these things happen.
+Setting yourself apart starts with setting goals; writing down a mission, vision and personal statement; and creating a plan on how you plan to make these things happen.